beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 No, there's just one!
 The one we created back on line 15!
 Since it's an object, making a "copy" through assignment (or with `.append()`) just makes another reference to the same object.
-There's only one, but it's referred two by two `Theater` objects.
+There's only one, but it's referred to by two `Theater` objects.
 And also referred to by the `movies` list.
 So many references to the same object for good memory savings.